pedrovieira/PVAsyncImageView/README.md

 * Set a 'Placheholder Image' to be displayed on the NSImageView until the image is downloaded
 * Set an 'Error Image' to be displayed when an error occurs while downloading the image
 * Set ToolTips on the NSImageView for each state -> Loading Image / Image Loaded / Error Loading Image
+* Display a Spinning Wheel on top of the NSImageView while it's downloading the image

 How-to-use
 ----------